springernature/shunter/docs/usage/templates.md

 Specifying a Template
 ---------------------

-When JSON is received from the back end with `Content-Type: application/x-shunter+json`, Shunter will look for a `layout.template` property and attempt to render the matching Dust file.
+When a JSON response is received from the back end with the (configured trigger header)[configuration-reference.md#trigger-parameter] (default: `Content-Type: application/x-shunter+json`), Shunter will look for a `layout.template` property and attempt to render the matching Dust file.
 So with the following JSON:

 ```json
 {